zammad/zammad-user-documentation/extras/secure-email.rst

    * - |signed|
      - This message **will be signed**.

-       Recipients using S/MIME can verify that it came from you and that the contents have not been modified.
+       Recipients can verify that it came from you and that the contents have not been modified.
    * - |not-signed|
      - This message **will not be signed**.